They are coming and their goal is to invade and destroy every single blade of grass growing on your precious garden!

-At 1/6 inches long, their presence, although dwarfed, appears menacing enough to fear.
+At 1/6 inches long, their presence, although minuscule, appears menacing enough to fear.
 Dressed to kill, they’re armed in grey and black combat suits, have hairy bodies, reddish legs, and white bat-like wings folded flat over their backs.
-Going by the fear, panic, and helplessness written on everybody’s face (yep, that of those in NASA too), this has been by far the most underestimated attack.
+Going by the fear, panic, and helplessness written on everybody’s face (yep, even those at NASA, too), this has been by far the most underestimated attack.

-Travelling at breakneck speeds, they are armed for massive damage; their detection from outer space has almost instantly raised red flags in the human camps.
+Traveling at breakneck speeds, they are armed for massive damage; their detection from outer space has almost instantly raised red flags in the human camps.
 Expecting colossal infestations, everyone is on the edge- waiting, hoping, praying even, that a miracle would come by and save them from what could easily be the worst of all attacks.
-This cannot be for real, or is it?
+This cannot be possibly be for real.
+Or is it?

-If you think the above situation sounds as if it’s straight out a SciFi movie on alien-invasion, then you’re right.
+If you think the above situation sounds as if it’s straight out an alien invasion movie, then you’re right.
 You bet it does and for good reason too.
-You see, as dramatic and far-fetched as it might sound, the consequences are nothing but real and lethal (only this time we’re up against a different type of alien so to speak).
+You see, as dramatic and far-fetched as it might sound, the consequences are nothing but real and lethal (only this time we’re up against a different type of alien, so to speak).

 When movie-makers were making movies on alien invasion, they forgot to include the likes of a specific species- that of chinch bugs, the evil “minions,” that spell DOOM to your beautiful garden the moment they set their wicked eyes on it.

 Well, for starters, they’re tiny and terrible!
 Chinch bugs, like many other bugs, are little bullies that, although fit easily in the palm of your hands, can feast on your turf and ruin all your, or your local Brandon lawn service company’s, hard work.
 They’re strategists and are born to devour everything that is grass-like.
 Left to their own devices, these pesky little assassin-bugs can easily wipe out an army of luscious green turf in no time.